NumEconCopenhagen/projects-2023-valros/dataproject/README.md

 Both datasets are pulled directly from their respective API's when running the code

-**Dependencies:** The project requires the following installations:
+**Dependencies:** The following instalations are required to run the code:
 - ``yfinance`` can be installed by running ``pip install yfinance``
 - ``request`` can be installed by running ``pip install requests``